 Welcome to the website for Downton Parish Council.
 On this site you will be able to find information about the activities and work of the Parish Council.
 The Parish Council is the first tier of Local Government.
 The next tier of Government after Downton is the unitary authority of Wiltshire Council.

 The civil parish of Downton straddles the Avon valley about 7 miles south of Salisbury and has a population of nearly 3,000.
 The Parish Council represents the villages of Downton and Charlton All Saints and the hamlet of Standlynch.
-For information on all other events and activities in Downton, please visit the Downton Society website or have a look at our Local Information or Links pages.
+For information on other events and activities in Downton, please visit the Downton Society website or have a look at our Local Information or Links pages.

 From our website you will be able to find out about the dates of our meetings and read copies of our agendas, minutes and policies.